Welcome to Barn Owl Class!

 A typical day

-Please have a look at the class timetable at the bottom of the page.
+Please have a look at the class timetable at the bottom of the page to get an idea of what a typical week in Barn Owls class might look like.

 Everyday school essentials

 The impact of transitions in the early years can strongly influence a child’s future progress and development, successful transitions offer opportunities for children to learn how to manage change in a positive way.
 With this is mind, we have a structured transition process for children entering Barn Owl Class at the beginning of their school journey, as well as preparing them for their next part of their journey, when they enter Year 1.
-Examples of these processes include: inviting the on site Pre-School to participate in our `Little Explorers` sessions, visiting the Year 1 classroom for story time in the Summer term as well as our exciting transition days which take part across the Summer Term.
+Examples of these processes include: stay and play weekly sessions, visiting the Year 1 classroom for story time in the Summer term as well as our exciting transition days which take part across the Summer Term.

 I am extremely excited about working with you all this year!